 The Centre for Distance Learning and Innovation is a division of the Kindergarten to Grade 12 Education and Early Childhood Development Branch of the Department of Education and Early Childhood Development and has been in existence since 2001.
-CDLI’s mandate includes the development and delivery of senior high school distance education programming to students attending high schools in rural, remote and isolated regions of the province, the development and delivery of online teacher professional development, and the oversight of K-12 technology integration initiatives.
+CDLI’s mandate includes the development and delivery of senior high school distance education programming to students attending high schools in rural, remote and isolated regions of the province, resource and technical support for the delivery of online teacher professional learning, and the oversight of K-12 technology integration initiatives.
 Our belief is that learners should have equitable access to educational opportunities in a manner that renders distance transparent.
 Our day-to-day operations reflect that belief.

-CDLI has forty-six (46) staff including a director, two program development specialists, two training specialists, a connectivity and communications specialist, an IT systems manager, twenty-nine eTeachers, a guidance counsellor, and ten administration and support staff.
-The staff members are located in nineteen (19) office locations that span the entire province.
+CDLI has forty-six (46) staff including a director, two program development specialists, two training specialists, a connectivity and communications specialist, an IT systems manager, twenty-nine eTeachers, a guidance counsellor, and nine administration and support staff.
+The staff members are located in seventeen (17) office locations that span the entire province.